Skip to content

 If the kneecap is still in a dislocated state, it should be repositioned as an immediate measure.
 In the case of a pronounced knee joint effusion, the effusion should be aspirated (punctured).
 On the one hand, this has a pain-relieving effect, but on the other hand the effusion pushes the kneecap further outwards and is therefore rather counterproductive for conservative therapy.

-After a first-time patellar dislocation, the risk of a further injury of this type is around 30%.
-Traumatic patellar dislocations that have occurred for the first time after adequate trauma can usually be treated conservatively.
-The prerequisite is that the trauma has not resulted in a relevant cartilage injury.
-Treatment involves immobilizing the knee joint in an extended position in a splint (orthosis) for around 1-2 weeks.
-The patient then switches to a softer support (e.g. Patella Pro support) for a further 4 weeks, which actively pulls the kneecap inwards.
+After an initial patellar dislocation, the risk of another such injury is approximately 30%.
+Traumatic patellar dislocations that occur for the first time following a significant trauma can usually be treated conservatively.
+This is contingent on the trauma not having caused significant cartilage damage.
+Treatment involves immobilizing the knee joint in a straightened position using a splint (orthosis) for about 1–2 weeks.
+Anschließend wechselt man für weitere 4 Wochen auf eine weichere Bandage (z.B.: Patella Pro Bandage), die die Kniescheibe aktiv nach Innen zieht.

 After multiple dislocations of the kneecap, however, surgery should be performed to stabilize the kneecap.